 After living in China for two years, we decided it was about time we sat down and shared the best places to visit in China.
-BUT China is massive so it is only right that we call on our fellow travel bloggers, China expats and travellers to share the what, where, how of their China travel destinations.
+But China is massive so it is only right that we call on our fellow travel bloggers, China expats and travellers to share the what, where, and how of their China travel destinations.

 So here it is, the ultimate guide to the BEST places to visit in China.

 Of course, we had to start this guide to the best places to visit in China with Tianjin (after living here for two years).
 This is a growing city, 30 minutes outside of Beijing and accessible by speed train.

 Tianjin embraces the new with an ever-changing skyline and a collection of 5-star hotels whilst still staying true to what makes this city unique.
 It is a city of contrasts.
 One minute, you may be walking down a street of European architecture and modern buildings then you’ll take a turn and find yourself walking along bustling local markets.